 Getting Creative with Digital Solutions

 Using financial technology in developing countries enables agile and novel approaches to be adapted quickly and at scale, ensuring those who are most vulnerable can be rapidly supported.
-The Prosperity Fund Mexico Financial Services (MFS) Programme, for example, funded by the U.K. Foreign and Commonwealth Office, recently launched the Caravana Fintech initiative to increase the adoption of innovative solutions by underbanked and unbanked people.
+The Prosperity Fund Mexico Financial Services (MFS) Programme, for example, funded by the U.K. Foreign, Commonwealth & Development Office (FCDO), recently launched the Caravana Fintech initiative to increase the adoption of innovative solutions by underbanked and unbanked people.
 Caravana, which was launched virtually at the Fintech Remote Summit, is targeted at financially excluded micro, small, and medium-sized enterprises, particularly those affected by COVID-19.

-In Jordan and Egypt, the Arab Women’s Enterprise Fund (AWEF), funded by the U.K. Department for International Development (DFID), is developing microloan products with digital payment service providers and microfinance institutions (MFIs) to enable digitisation of microloan servicing.
+In Jordan and Egypt, the Arab Women’s Enterprise Fund (AWEF), funded by the FCDO, is developing microloan products with digital payment service providers and microfinance institutions (MFIs) to enable digitisation of microloan servicing.
 In the face of COVID-19, the Jordanian Government decided to provide financial aid to 200,000 mainly unbanked Jordanian workers, mostly shift workers and low-income temporary workers affected by the lockdown.
 It chose the National Aid Fund (NAF) to disburse the aid because the NAF has been working with AWEF and its partner Dinarak for 14 months to serve regular beneficiaries using “mobile wallets.”
 NAF is now using these digital wallets to afford 200,000 people ready access to financial support.

-File photo from Arab Women’s Enterprise Fund (AWEF), a DFID project that supports women's integration into the economy.
+File photo from Arab Women’s Enterprise Fund (AWEF), an FCDO project that supports women's integration into the economy.

 Taking Full Advantage of Digital Platforms